 Donations for the Cheshire Community Food Pantry and Jewish Family Services are always accepted in the lobby, especially the first Friday of the month.
 Ideas and suggestions for the Social Action Committee are always welcome!

-We also had our first lettuce harvest weighing in at 12 lbs., a wonderful start to the season.
-Please look for emails announcing upcoming MG harvests, which should be weekly for now.
+Please look for emails announcing upcoming MG harvests, which should be weekly.

 For 50 years, the Religious Action Center of Reform Judaism ("the RAC") has been the hub of Jewish social justice and legislative activity in Washington, D.C.
 As the DC office of the Union for Reform Judaism, the RAC educates and mobilizes the Reform Jewish community on legislative and social concerns, advocating on more than 70 different issues, including economic justice, civil rights, religious liberty, Israel and more.
 As a 501c3 non-profit organization, the RAC's advocacy work is completely non-partisan and pursues public policies that reflect the Jewish values of social justice that form the core of our mandate.